 Traditionally, tourtière is served on Christmas Eve.
 It rarely looks like the ground meat pie you find in the frozen aisles of the grocery store.
-My favourite is the tourtière from the Saguenay-Lac-Saint-Jean region, which is a deep-dish pie made with potato and chunks of wild game.
+My favourite is the tourtière from the Saguenay-Lac-Saint-Jean region, which is a deep-dish pie made with potatoes and chunks of wild game.
 There are a few places to try tourtière in Québec City: Aux Anciens Canadiens, La Bûche, Buffet de l’Antiquaire, and Café St-Malo, to name a few.

 Okay, it’s not totally Québécois since onion soup has been enjoyed by millions since the days of Ancient Rome.
 That being said, onion soup is a favourite winter treat and most families have their own recipe.
 It is also a favourite among tourists who hunt for cheesy bowls of French onion soup in Québec City!

 Screw ketchup, maple syrup is the ultimate condiment!
 Buy some artisanal maple syrup to take home, but be sure to enjoy maple taffy (boiled maple syrup poured over snow and rolled with a stick).
 If you make it out to a sugar shack, then remember to add a little maple syrup to everything.
 It really does make the world a better place. 😉